 Celebrating excellence and innovation in the watercolour medium

-Entries for The Elaine Bermingham National Watercolour Prize in Landscape Painting are now open until 5pm Friday 17 July 2020.
+Entries for The Elaine Bermingham National Watercolour Prize in Landscape Painting are now closed.

 This is a unique triennial art prize that aims to celebrate excellence and innovation in the watercolour medium.

 This non-acquisitive prize is open to all Australian artists over the age of 18 years.
-Selected finalists will be exhibited in the Grey Street Gallery, located within Griffith University’s Queensland College of Art at South Bank, Brisbane.
+Selected finalists will be exhibited in the Webb Gallery, located within Griffith University’s Queensland College of Art at South Bank, Brisbane.

 The overall winner will receive a $20,000 cash prize generously donated by Elaine Bermingham.
 Two highly commended prizes of $5,000 each will also be awarded, a substantial increase from the previous time the prize was awarded in 2017.